ianroller4/Technical-Writing-Portfolio/README.md

 ## Portfolio Contents

 ### Game guide
-This guide was created for a game I created called *Don't Stop*.
-The guide is written and designed to evoke the style of classic video game manuals that are visually intersting and engagaing to read.
-The intended audience is new players wanting to learn to play and immersive themselves in the world.
+This guide was created for a game I made called *Don't Stop*.
+The guide is written and designed to evoke the style of classic video game manuals that are visually interesting and engaging to read.
+The intended audience is new players wanting to learn to play and to immerse themselves in the world.

 [Read the Game Guide](GAME_GUIDE.md)